gladden4work/Med-scan/plan.md

 - AI: Google Gemini 2.5 Flash via a secure backend proxy.
 - Core UI: Camera → Preview → Results, Profile, My Medications.
 - Dev Environment: Frontend (Vite) and Backend (Express) run concurrently.
+- Payment Processing: Will be integrated with iOS/Google Play in the future when mobile apps are developed.

 ## File Roles
 - `plan.md`: This document, outlining project goals and tasks.